Submission Guidelines

 • Follow our template scripts as much as possible.
 Deviations are fine where needed, but don't change things to be "more clever" or some such - we like consistency

-• You will need to note the author of the script and add licensing information (if you choose to do so).
-The only requirement we have for licensing is this: if you choose to license your script, the license must be open-source and allow for modification and redistribution of the modified version.
+• You will need to note the author of the script and add licensing information.
+The only requirement we have is this: the license must be open-source and allow for modification and redistribution of the modified version.

 • If you wish to license your scripts under a GPL or variant, then be sure to include a copy of the license with your submission if the license requires it.
 We don't encourage these licenses, as the license is often much longer than the script itself, but that's your call.